 The landing zone is impossible to miss, what with it being the only patch of green in the massive brown desert.
-It’s fairly large with separate zones for swoopers (high speed), students/beginners, and the rest of us.
+It’s fairly large with separate zones for swoopers (high performance landings), students/beginners, and the rest of us.
 With a full sports load of 20 pax it does get a bit busy (especially cos everyone wants to land closer to the packing room) but I found it manageable.
 If you can’t get back to the landing zone for whatever reason, there is plenty of room in the desert to make a safe landing and the buggy will go pick you (and your sand-infused canopy) up.

 Spacious landing area (land in direction of arrow)

 They have SEVEN planes!
-Mainly Otters, which take take 20 pax per load.
+Mainly Otters, which take 20 pax per load.
 Red/amber/green light system for exit, which is on the left side of the plane.
 Full altitude is 12500 feet.
 [Update 2018: Not sure what has happened to the sherpa and porter.
 Only the five otters left now.]

 So many planes